A Guide to Tax Forms from Our Tax Experts

 • This form has a larger font for easier readability.

-• Seniors are still able to claim deductions, credits, and other tax benefits using this form.
+• This form allows Seniors to claim deductions, credits, and other tax benefits.

 Who Uses Form 1040-SR: